Branded social media has gone from golden boy to punching bag in the past few years.

 gain respect and authority.
 If you don't, you lose people, and business down the road.

 But with B2C, respect and authority aren't always the game.
-Do funny tweets from fast-
+Do funny tweets from fast-food

 And plenty of brands (Grammarly) are creating legit entertaining content that builds